GT Identification and Assessment Information

 Each campus elects a GT Campus Committee to review the nomination, identification, and selection process, as well as the instructional design and delivery of the program.
 This committee should be composed of at least three people.
 Suggested members include an administrator, teacher, counselors, and specialists.
 Members of the committee must be current in the required GT training.

 The district will set a referral window each school year.
 During this window, students may be referred by teachers, counselors, administrators, parents, or themselves.
 As group test scores become available, campuses will review the data to identify potential students for the program.
 Permission to test must be obtained from parents before the screening process may begin.
-Parents should plan to attend the campus GT information session to receive the referral packet.

 Screening will be conducted once a year.
 Screening results are evaluated by the campus gifted committee before placement is determined.
 Summer testing will be provided for students who were not in attendance in an Alief school during the screening window.